radovluk/Smart-Contract-Exercise/01-Hello-Blockchain-World/solution/solution-code/README.md

 Welcome to the first smart contracts exercise!
 In this first exercise, you will become familiar with the basics of smart contract development.
 The goal is to create a simple smart contract.
 You will then compile, test, and deploy this smart contract in the local network, and subsequently deploy it to the live blockchain.

+This is the solution for the first exercise from the smart contract exercises.
+To run this code, first install dependencies using `bun install` and then you can run `forge test`.

 ## Task: Set Up Foundry Environment

 In this task, you will set up the Foundry development environment.
 Foundry is a fast, portable and modular toolkit for Ethereum application development.
 It consists of Forge (a testing framework), Cast (for interacting with EVM smart contracts), Anvil (for local Ethereum node) and Chisel (Solidity REPL).
 For this exercise, you can choose between using a Docker container or installing locally on your machine - select the option that best suits your development preferences.